Who is responsible for diversity?

 For permanent and ongoing change to occur, banks now need to focus on embedding culture awareness and stewardship at all levels of their organisations, with a particular focus on middle management and frontline businesses.

 The regulator’s focus on individual responsibility is aligned with the G30’s vision that culture change is only effective when everyone in an organisation feels responsible – and ultimately liable – for it.
 Warm words from the leadership team on diversity, which represented progress only a few years ago, is no longer considered enough and statistics have shown that they were no guarantee that change will actually occur in an organisation.

 Individual accountability is the tool that the FCA has chosen to drive change, upholding its belief that the law really can change the mores of an organisation.
 This will have profound implications for regulated firms, as senior managers grapple with their statutory duty of responsibility and the meaning of the phrase ‘steps taken to avoid or prevent non-compliance’ when it comes to diversity issues.
 The industry needs to get ready to support their managers in meeting these important additional responsibilities.

-For more information on building a resilient and sustainable organisation please visit our Reinventing Responsibility microsite.
+For more information on building a resilient and sustainable organisation see our Sustainability page.